JostSchienke/UnityEditorTimeTracker/README.md

 ## Current Bugs

 ## Fixed Bugs
-- On every Reload of the Editor, the Current Editor gets Resetet and starts at 0.
+- On every Reload of the Editor, the Current Editor gets Resetet and starts at 0. see: [Issue 1](https://github.com/JostSchienke/UnityEditorTimeTracker/issues/1)